adobe/spectrum-web-components/projects/documentation/content/guides/getting-start-swc-react.md

 ### Event Handling and Type Definitions

-For TypeScript projects, each react wrapper component re-exports the underlying SWC component's type definition as ${component-name}Type.
+For TypeScript projects, each react wrapper component re-exports the underlying SWC component's type definition as `${component-name}Type`.
 For instance, the @swc-react/button component re-exports its type definition as ButtonType.
 This approach encourages the use of strongly-typed event targets.
 Here's a code example:

 ```jsx
 import { MouseEvent, useEffect, useRef, useState } from 'react';